ZanzoCam/zanzocam.github.io/en/image-creation.md

 This steps gives you a SD card that can connect to your WiFi network, so that you can control it through SSH.
 This is necessary for the later steps.
 You might want to delete your network information at the end of the process.

-- Download latest RPI OS [here](https://downloads.raspberrypi.org/raspios_lite_armhf/images/).
-Select the latest release and then download the file which name ends with `-lite.zip`
+- Download latest **legacy** RPI OS [here](https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/).
+Select the latest release and then download the file which name ends with `-lite.xz`
+  - It's crucial to get the legacy version (Debian Buster based) instead of the newer (Debian Bullseye based) ones, which removed support for the Python camera bindings.
 - Unzip it
 - Flash onto SD:
     - `dd if=nome-immagine.img of=/dev/sdX bs=4M status=progress oflag=sync` with `sudo`